dashincubator/dash-incubator-rules/rules.md

 Each existing and prospective Strategist submits quarterly proposals to the Dash network for funding of their own projects.
 These proposals should be submitted with the same cadence as the Lead Strategist's proposal; it should be a three-month proposal submitted within one week of the Lead Strategist's proposal being live on the Dash network.
 Strategist proposals should include:

 - Reporting of project updates, value propositions, reserve spending, quarterly priorities
-- Anything else the strategist wants to commmunicate in order to help justify the value delivered to the network for the funding received and requested.
+- Anything else the strategist wants to commmunicate in order to help justify the value delivered to the network for the funding received and requested

 ## 5.2 Reserves